vegarringdal/ProteusXMLDrawing/README.md

         - I need feedback on whats is the correct way to read it
   -  Scaling looks ok on samples Ive found
     - TODO: check xsd file -> 4.1.1 draft.
+  - dexpi 1.3 will have own graphics ?
+    - looks like its missing definition for text...
+      - hope they add font size and line height and line width or something, so its easier to get consistant results
+    - will proteus follow ? or will we end up with 2 graphic specs ?

 GUI:
 - improve clicking, need to make a box behind lines/shapes, so its easier to click on